Investors flock to 'macro' hedge funds, but not only the old guard

 Some of the main beneficiaries of the macro revival are managers who cut their teeth at the big macro firms such as Moore Capital Management, Brevan Howard and Tudor Investment Corp, which made their names for outperformance in 2007-2009.

-Eric Siegel, head of hedge funds at Citi Private Bank, said in general that macro strategies are likely to thrive.
+Eric Siegel, head of hedge funds at Citi Private Bank (C.N), said in general that macro strategies are likely to thrive.
 “With volatility coming back and monetary supply tightening, we believe it could be a great environment for macro managers,” Siegel said.

 But macro is back in vogue and was the most popular hedge fund strategy among investors in the fourth quarter of 2016 and the first two months of this year, according to industry data providers Preqin and eVestment.